derobins/MACSio/doc/macsio_using.rst

   Here, the ``M`` after the ``10`` means either decimal Megabytes (Mb) or binary Mibibytes (Mi) depending on setting for ``--units_prefix_system``.
 Default is binary.

-* To use H5Z-ZFP compression plugin, be sure to have the plugin compiled and available with the same compiler and version of HDF5_ you are using with MACSio_.
+* To use H5Z-ZFP compression plugin (**note:** we're talking about an HDF5_ *plugin* here), be sure to have the plugin compiled and available with the same compiler and version of HDF5_ you are using with MACSio_.
 Here, we demonstrate a MACSio_ command line that runs on 4 tasks, does MIF_ parallel I/O mode to 2 files, on a two dimensional, rectilinear mesh with an average number of parts per task of 2.5 and a nominal I/O request size of 40,000 bytes.
 The args after ``--plugin-args`` are to specify ZFP compression parameters to the HDF5_ plugin.
-In this case, we use ZFP library in *rate* mode with a bit-rate of 4.
+In this case, we use H5Z-ZFP compression plugin in *rate* mode with a bit-rate of 4.

   .. code-block:: shell

      env HDF5_PLUGIN_PATH=<path-to-plugin-dir> mpirun -np 4 ./macsio --interface hdf5 --parallel_file_mode MIF 2 --avg_num_parts 2.5 --part_size 40000 --part_dim 2 --part_type rectilinear --num_dumps 2 --plugin_args --compression zfp rate=4

   where ``path-to-plugin-dir`` is the path to the directory containing ``libh5zzfp.{a,so,dylib}``

+.. only:: internals

+   .. note:: We should support any arbitrary HDF5_ plugin here by allowing for id=%d and cdvals="%d %d ..."

 Weak Scaling Study Command-Line Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^